 The Basecamp Team from around the world

 Basecamp’s international team of lovable weirdos has the freedom to live and work wherever they choose.
 Some work in the Chicago office, where we gather a couple times a year for company-wide meetups.
 Everyone on the Basecamp team is invited to write about business, design, programming, and the web on our Signal v.
 Noise blog.

 Download the Basecamp Logo

 Thanks for writing about Basecamp!
 When using our logo, we’d love it if you used the version shown below.
 (Go ahead, save it!)
-You can also download our logo in EPS and PNG flavors.
-Of course, we’ve got you covered if you need alternate orientations and simplified colors.
+We’ve also got you covered if you need alternate orientations or different formats.

 Download Basecamp Screenshots

 Even though we’re constantly updating the Basecamp app and making it better every day, here are screenshots you can use in blog posts, press releases, or anything else featuring Basecamp.
 Download desktop screenshots and mobile screenshots.

 Download the entire Basecamp Press Kit which includes our logo and screenshots of our app within various devices.